Curtis Shore stood before the Flower Mound Town Council on Monday to talk about good days ahead for Parker Square.

 In fact, Councilman Don McDaniel requested an amendment to be placed on the next council agenda to allow for the move.

 “Moving the farmers market there is a win for everyone,” McDaniel said.
-“Not least of which is Parker Square.”
+“Not the least of which is Parker Square.”

 McDaniel noted the number of people that would suddenly flock to Parker Square.
 As it stands now, the farmers market at Town Hall has averaged 2,000 to 2,500 people each week.
 McDaniel said representatives from Four Seasons, which runs the farmers market, have indicated that moving the event to Parker Square could attract about 25 more vendors, bringing the total to 80.